Oink70/Android-Mining/README.md

 # Android-Mining
 Quick installation of mining on Android Phones

+## Github cloning and customizing
+1. clone this repo to your own github account.
+2. change the URL on line 24 of the README.md to reflect your own account.
+3. **Important**:change the SSH key on line 13 of `install.sh` to reflect your own SSH key.
+4. change lines 50 to reflect your own github link.
+5. adjust the `config.json` to your address and mining details.
+6. optional: change line 20 of your `config.json` to your own LAN IP range.
+7. optional: change line 21 of your `config.json` to the LAN IP your phone uses.

 ## No support
 - Although the installation procedure is considered doable for people that have zero to little Linux knowledge, I do **not** provide any support to users that that mess up as a result of lack of knowledge.
 - Reading is an dying art.
 There's no instruction video for people that can't follow instructions step-by-step.